mekdie/mekdie/README.md

 </p>

-🌱 I’m currently learning React, along with JavaScript (still learning) and backend for it (probably nodeJS / MERN Stack with Firebase)
+🌱 I’m currently learning React, along with JavaScript (still learning) and BackEnd for it (probably NodeJS / MERN Stack with Firebase, any recommendation?)

 👯 I’m looking to collaborate on different projects